tomasvotava/fastapi-sso/README.md

 This allows you to implement the famous `Login with Google/Facebook/Microsoft` buttons functionality on your backend very easily.

+## Security warning

+Please note that versions preceding `0.7.0` had a security vulnerability.
+The SSO instance could share state between requests, which could lead to security issues. **Please update to `0.7.0` or newer**.

+Also, the preferred way of using the SSO instances is to use `with` statement, which will ensure the state is cleared.
+See example below.

 ## Support this project

 If you'd like to support this project, consider [buying me a coffee ☕](https://www.buymeacoffee.com/tomas.votava).